310mc/https-310mc.github.io-tl/source/_posts/songs/ryuseitai_album_trip/ryuseitai_album_trip.md

 {% endbubble %}

 {% bubble Chiaki smileexplain %}
-“We first performed this song at the advertisement live show for Supervillains.
+“We first performed this song at the advertisement live show for ‘Supervillains’.
 Once that was done, Ryuseitai went through a power up—”[^6]

 “Where we then decided to all be the leaders of our unit, and perform activities that make the best use of our unique, individual traits.”
 {% endbubble %}